 Inês holds a PhD in Music from Leiden University and Bachelor's, Master's and teaching diplomas from the Royal Conservatoire in The Hague.
 She has had scholarly articles, essays and reviews published at the prestigious Journal of the American Musical Instrument Society, Recercare, Tibia, Early Music America Magazine, Music+Practice and Blokfluitist.
 She was a resident academic researcher at the Cini Foundation/Istituto Italiano Antonio Vivaldi in 2016 (thanks to a 'Vilma & Olivo Andreazza' scholarship) and in 2018 enjoyed an artistic residency at the Emily Harvey Foundation, both in Venice.
-Since 2012, Inês is a Guest Teacher and Research Supervisor for the Master Program of the Royal Conservatoire in The Hague, where in 2019 she was asked to take the position of ad interim Educational Coordinator of the Early Music Department.
+Since 2012, Inês is a Teacher and Research Supervisor for the Master Program of the Royal Conservatoire in The Hague, where in 2019 she was asked to take the position of ad interim Educational Coordinator of the Early Music Department.
 Inês has been invited to teach masterclasses at Royal College of Music in London, Universidad Nacional de Música in Lima and at the Festival Internacional de Música Antiga e Música Colonial Brasileira, organized by the Universidade Federal de Juiz de Fora.